 Councilwoman Atkins is married to Pat Atkins, co-owner of American Klassic Designs, Inc. They have two children, Chipper and Sarah Elizabeth Atkins.

 Councilwoman Bradsher is a 1998 graduate of Troy University.
-She is currently an area sales manager employed by Sprout Pharmaceuticals.
+She is currently a senior sales representative for Eli Lilly Pharmaceuticals.

 Councilman Rob Steindorff was born and raised in Montgomery, and is an Auburn University graduate.
 He currently serves as president of Southern Handling Systems.
 Councilman Steindorff and his wife, Marion, have three children and are active members of First Baptist Church of Montgomery.
 Councilman Steindorff chairs the PRESET Curriculum Committee.